HMS Nile (1839): Training ship at Liverpool as HMS Conway

-In 1876 the ship was loaned to the Mercantile Marine Service Association as a training ship at Liverpool and renamed HMS Conway.
-She replaced the previous Conway (ex- which had proved to be too small.
+The ship was loaned to the Mercantile Marine Service Association at Liverpool and renamed HMS Conway on 24 July 1876.
+She replaced the previous Conway (ex-) which had proved to be too small.
 The third HMS Conway (ex-Nile) remained at a mooring off Rock Ferry Pier in Wirral and was home to up to 250 cadets.
 She was refitted twice during this time.
 In October 1940, Conway was struck by SS Hektoria, a 13,000-ton whaling factory ship, and moved to a dock at Birkenhead for repairs.
 During the Liverpool Blitz there was concern that there might be considerable loss of life if the ship were hit and she moved to Glyn Garth Mooring on the Menai Straits, Anglesey, in May 1941.
 In 1949 she moved further along the Strait to a new mooring off Plas Newydd where a shore establishment was also established.